Overview

 Creating a GitHub App is pretty straightforward!
 I’ll defer to GitHub’s documentation for the details, but here’s a quick overview:

-- (Optional - for use with webhooks) - After creation, you should see a “ping” entry in your smee.io channel - this is a confirmation that the app was created - the App ID is available in this payload as well
+• (Optional - for use with webhooks) - After creation, you should see a “ping” entry in your smee.io channel - this is a confirmation that the app was created - the App ID is also available in this payload

-- After installing the application, pay attention to the URL in the browser (see screenshot below) - the number at the end of the URL is the installation ID, which we’ll need later on
+9. After installing the app, pay attention to the URL in the browser (see screenshot below) - the number at the end of the URL is the installation ID, and depending on how you’re using the app, you may need this

-- (Optional - for use with webhooks) - In your smee.io channel, you should have a new payload from the installation - expand the “installation” property to find your “installation ID” - this is the ID that you’ll need to use in the next section
+• (Optional - for use with webhooks) - In your smee.io channel, you should have a new payload from the installation - expand the “installation” property to find your “installation ID

-🎉 With the App ID, Installation ID, and Private Key, we now have everything we need to use the app in Actions! 🥳
+🎉 With the app installed and knowing the App ID, Installation ID, and Private Key, we now have everything we need to generate an installation token use the app in Actions! 🥳

-An example of an Installation ID in the address bar after installing a GitHub app
+Installation ID after installing GitHub App An example of an Installation ID in the address bar after installing a GitHub App

 Using the GitHub App in a GitHub Actions workflow

-It’s really quite simple now that you have the installation ID, the app ID, and the private key.
-The only prerequisite is to create a secret on the repository (or organization) with the private key’s contents.
-I named my secret PRIVATE_KEY
+It’s really quite simple to use an app in Actions now that you have the app ID, the org name, and the private key.
+The only prerequisite is to create a secret on the repository (or organization) with the private key’s contents, taking care not to modify the key’s value in any way.
+I named my secret PRIVATE_KEY.

 Scenario 1: Using a GitHub App to grant access to a single repository